adityasinghal25/FinBERT-SemanticSearch/README.md

       - sample_index_data.xlsx with a sheet named IndexData containing sample descriptions.
       - sample_keyword_data.xlsx with a sheet named Keywords containing sample query keywords

+2. **Index Data into Elasticsearch: Run the indexing.py script to index data from sample_index_data.xlsx into Elasticsearch.**

+    **The script will:**
+      - check if the index exists and, if not, create it with the required mapping.
+      - It then processes each description, computes its FinBERT embedding, and bulk indexes the documents.